As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Finally, in making pottery, you are producing objects that will give joy to your customers!
 A potter makes unique items that spread pleasure and happiness.
 Why not be a part of that!

 I hope this has given you a clear answer to the question what does a potter do.
-A potter who is making a living out of ceramics, is running their own business.
+A potter who is making a living out of ceramics is running their own business.
 So, as well as having creative flair, it helps to have some business sense too.
-If you can get that combination right, then working as a potter can be a very satisfying way life.
+If you can get that combination right, then working as a potter can be a very satisfying way of life.